 Athletes Who Own Franchises | FranchiseCoach

-When you think of athletes who own franchises, the first images that might come to mind are intense training sessions, high-stakes games, and the thrill of victory.
 However, beyond the field, court, or track, many athletes have found success in a different arena: the franchise industry.
-Their unique skill set, honed through years of competition, makes them exceptionally well-suited for this business venture.
+Their unique skill set, honed through years of competition, makes them exceptionally well-suited for this business venture within the franchise industry.

-In the world of franchising, success is often determined by a combination of skills and traits that players naturally possess.
+In the world of franchising, success is often determined by a combination of skills and traits that athletes naturally possess.
 From discipline to leadership, these qualities give a professional athlete a distinct advantage as a franchise owner.

 The Winning Formula